IBM/vision-tools/misc/migrationAides/designNotes.md

 be restarted.
 It also provides the ability to do the filesystem move in 2 stages.
 The first stage would move the bulk of the files.
 The 2nd stage would be done at a later time and `rsync` would only move the modified files; thus reducing the downtime needed for the migration.

+#### Version 2 Changes

+For user and project group migrations, the list of filesystem artifacts is generated from database queries.
+When possible, whole directories are migrated; but for models, individual files are migrated.
+For individual files, `tar` must be used as `rsync` via the `oc` command no longer supports individual files.

 ### Database Migration